The Murder at the Vicarage: Plot

-Miss Marple believes the killers to be Lawrence Redding and Anne Protheroe.
-In love with Anne, Redding decided they could be together only if he removed her husband.
+Miss Marple explains that the killers are Lawrence Redding and Anne Protheroe.
+In love with Anne, Redding decided they could be together only if he eliminated her husband.
 On the pretext of seeking advice from Clement, he left his pistol in a potted-plant holder at the vicarage.
-He then planted the picric acid crystal in the woods near the vicarage, rigging it to explode and create a second gunshot that would confuse any witnesses.
-In the evening Redding made the false call to Clement to get him out of the house, while Anne walked past Miss Marple's home without a handbag and in close-fitting clothing to show that she was not carrying a gun.
-She retrieved the pistol (which had been fitted with a silencer), killed her husband and left the vicarage; Redding then entered, stole the note that incriminated Hawes and planted his own note falsifying the time of death.
+He then planted the picric acid in the woods nearby, rigging it to explode and create a second gunshot sound that would confuse witnesses.
+In the evening Redding made the false call to Clement to get him out of the house, while Anne walked past Miss Marple's home without a handbag and in a close-fitting dress to show she was not carrying a gun.
+She retrieved the pistol, killed her husband, and left the vicarage.
+Redding entered, stole the note that incriminated Hawes, and planted his own note falsifying the time of death.

-Both conspirators had confessed to the crime, but with obvious falsehoods in their stories, appearing to exonerate the other.
-Redding drugged Hawes and planted the Colonel's note to make it look as though Hawes had tried to kill himself out of guilt.
+Both conspirators had confessed to the crime, but with obvious falsehoods in their stories, each appearing to exonerate the other.
+Redding drugged Hawes and planted Protheroe's note to make it look as though Hawes had tried to kill himself.
 Dr Haydock saves Hawes' life.
-Miss Marple proposes a trap that tricks Redding into incriminating himself; he and Anne are arrested by Inspector Slack's men.
+Miss Marple proposes a trap that tricks Redding into incriminating himself; he and Anne are arrested.

 The ending ties up the loose ends.
-Lettice reveals that Mrs Lestrange is her mother, Colonel Protheroe's first wife, who is terminally ill; Lettice destroyed the portrait of the first Mrs Protheroe in Old Hall so that the police would not identify Mrs Lestrange as her and suspect her.
-Lettice and Mrs Lestrange depart to spend the latter's last days travelling the world.
-Miss Cram is revealed to have known nothing about the false Dr Stone's plot, and Griselda and Dennis confess to having threatened Mrs Price Ridley as a practical joke.
-Griselda tells her husband that she is pregnant, which Miss Marple had deduced.
+Lettice reveals that Mrs Lestrange is her mother, Colonel Protheroe's first wife, who is terminally ill; Lettice destroyed the portrait of the first Mrs Protheroe so that the police would not recognise and suspect Mrs Lestrange.
+Lettice and her mother depart to spend the latter's last days travelling.
+Miss Cram knew nothing about the false Dr Stone's plot, and Griselda and Dennis confess to having threatened Mrs Price-Ridley as a practical joke.
+Griselda tells her husband that she is pregnant.

-Alongside the murder mystery plot, the novel includes alternative perspectives on the idea of crime.
-Miss Marple's nephew, Raymond West, attempts to solve the crime via Freudian psychoanalysis, while Dr Haydock expresses his view that criminal behaviour is a disease that will soon be solved by doctors instead of police.